google/WebFundamentals/src/content/en/updates/2016/03/notifications.md

 leaving them open for a long time and then actively dismissing them or are they acting on them right away.

-One popular use case is to be able to synchronise notifications between devices.
+One popular use case is to be able to synchronize notifications between devices.
 If the user dismisses a notification on their desktop device, the same notification on their mobile device should also be dismissed.
-We don't yet have the ability to do this silently (remember every push message must have a notification displayed), but by using notificationclose it opens up the ability to handle this by allowing you to track the notification state for the user on your server and synchronise that with the other devices as the user uses them.
+We don't yet have the ability to do this silently (remember every push message must have a notification displayed), but by using notificationclose it opens up the ability to handle this by allowing you to track the notification state for the user on your server and synchronize that with the other devices as the user uses them.

 To use the notificationclose event, register it inside your service worker and it will fire only when the user has actively dismissed a notification, for